'Dear America,' Writes A Pulitzer-Winning Journalist — And Undocumented Immigrant

 On finding out that he was an undocumented immigrant

 Well, yeah, I went to the DMV like any 16-year-old, because I think my friends were just getting tired of driving me around.
 And that's when I found out, after showing my green card to the woman at the booth, that the green card that my grandfather had given me was fake.
-Up until that point, you know, I would just never even had thought about it, because my parents were both naturalized U.S. citizens. ...
+Up until that point, you know, I would just never even had thought about it, because my [grandparents] were both naturalized U.S. citizens. ...
 And so I was thinking in my head: This woman is mistaken, my name is Jose Antonio Vargas, but that's because the Philippines was colonized by the Spanish.
 But she was basically like: This is fake — don't come back here again.

 On receiving legal advice not to talk about his immigration status